What to Do

 - How to Get There: Studios in Ubud are easily accessible.
 For retreats in more secluded areas, transportation is often included in the package.

-- Cooking Class: Learn to create authentic Balinese dishes and explore the local ingredients.
+Learn to create authentic Balinese dishes and explore the local ingredients.

 - Location: Ubud is a popular spot for cooking classes, with many in-home experiences available.
 Seminyak and other areas also have classes.